processesjs-com/advance-svg/README.md

 npm install advance-svg
 ```

-Snippet for useing the library
+Snippet for useing the library (see main.js in the source code)
 ```
 import ASVG from 'advance-svg'